 Optimized Perfusion by Capacitance Process Measurement & Control

 Among all the available on-line biomass assays, the capacitance method has a clear advantage for process development and manufacturing because it is an unambiguous reflection of viable cell biovolume rather than the total number of cells (Carvell & Dowd, 2006).
-The viable cell concentration is of prime importance in metabolic studies and those relating to the efficiency of target protein production.
+The viable cell density is of prime importance in metabolic studies and those relating to the efficiency of target protein production.

-This application note explores the benefits of utilizing the FUTURA capacitance technology to perfect the online measurement and control of viable cell density which is essential for an optimal Perfusion run.
+This application note explores the benefits of utilizing the FUTURA capacitance technology to perfect the online measurement and control of viable cell density which is essential for an optimal perfusion run.

 Principle of ABER’s Cell Capacitance Technology

 Cells with intact plasma membranes can be considered to act as tiny capacitors under the influence of an alternating electric field.
 The non-conducting nature of the plasma membrane allows a build-up of charge and this is measured as capacitance in picofarads per centimeter (pF/cm) which can be converted to a relatable unit such as cells/ml or g/L. The capacitance measured is dependent upon cell type and is directly proportional to the membrane bound biovolume of viable cells.
 FUTURA also measures the conductivity of the medium, in millisiemens per centimeter (mS/cm).
 Conductivity is not used to measure biomass but is indicative of the production or utilization of ions by the cell suspension.